-The process and outcome of this class will depend on each of our contributions.
+The process and outcome of this class will depend on each of your contributions.
 Thus, each class member is asked to be ready and committed to explore your own personal and professional self through class discussions, in-class activities, and class assignments.
-More specifically, it is expected that each of us prepare for each class meeting by completing the assigned readings and exercises and reflecting upon the material shared.
+More specifically, it is expected that each of you prepare for each class meeting by completing the assigned readings and reflecting upon the material.
 Your active participation during each class session will contribute to the learning process for all involved.
-The more each of us gives, the richer the experiences will be for all of us.
+The more each of you gives, the richer the experiences will be for the entire class.

-As this course will be didactic and experiential and only meets once a week, attendance at all classes is critical.
+As this course will be didactic and experiential and only meets for 12 days, attendance at all classes is critical.
 Participation by every student is crucial for psychological "safety" and personal growth.
+More than 1 excused or unexcused absence can result in a lower grade.

 1. Reaction Papers.
-There will be 3 reaction papers between 2 - 3 pages in length in response to the videos Culture-Centered Counseling, Color of Fear and The Way Home.
+There will be 2 reaction papers ranging from 2 - 3 pages in length in response to the videos Culture-Centered Counseling and Color of Fear.